-Private companies are increasingly asked to integrate ESG into their businesses, and many may be wondering what factors are most relevant to their company and how best to begin addressing them.
-Our ESG insights for private companies content series aims to help our portfolio companies navigate the rising importance of these topics in private markets.
+Private companies are increasingly asked to integrate ESG into their businesses.
+Many may be wondering what factors are most relevant, or “material,” to their financial performance, and how best to begin addressing them.
+Our ESG insights for private companies content series is one part of our broader mission to help our portfolio companies navigate these topics and drive ESG-related improvements that we believe can lead to better financial outcomes for our LPs.
 Critically, the material factors a company may face can vary widely by industry and geography.
-For example, though governance factors — such as shareholder rights, board composition, and executive compensation — are generally applicable across sectors and industries, not all environmental or social factors are equally material for all companies.
+For example, though corporate governance factors — such as shareholder rights, board composition, and executive compensation — are generally applicable across sectors and industries, not all environmental or social factors are equally material for all companies.

 The concept of materiality is also evolving.
-We define materiality as the most significant ESG issues that will impact a company’s financial value.
-But companies with global investors should be aware that there is increasing interest in “double materiality” which also includes a company’s broader impact on the environment, economy, and people.
+We define ESG materiality as the most significant environmental, social, and governance issues that may impact a company’s financial value.
+But companies with global investors should be aware that there is increasing interest in “double materiality,” which also includes a company’s broader impact on the environment, economy, and people.

 Here, we explore ESG materiality assessments, including why they are important and how to conduct one for your company.